-The studies taught in the preliminary year are as follows: FOR COLLEGES OF AGRICULTURE, ENGINEERING, AND NATURAL
+The studies taught in the preliminary year are as follows:

-SCIENCE.
+FOR COLLEGES OF AGRICULTURE, ENGINEERING, AND NATURAL SCIENCE.

 First Term.-Algebra.-(Olney's.)
 Fundamental rules; factoring; common divisors and multiples; powers and roots; calculus of radicals; simple equations; proportion and progression.
-Physiology.-(Dunglison's,) Natural Philosophy.
-(Norton's.)
+Physiology.-(Dunglison's, or an equivalent.
+Natural Philosophy.-(Norton's, or an equivalent.)

 Second Term.-Algebra.-Quadratic equations, etc. Geometry.-(Chauvenet's.)
 Plane Geometry, lines, circumferences, angles, polygons, as far as equality.
-English.- Elements of composition.
-(Kellogg's.)
+English.-Elements of composition.
+(Gilmore's Art of Expression, or equivalent.)
 Orthoepy and word analysis.
 (Introduction to Webster's Academic Dictionary.)

 Third Term.-Geometry completed, including solid Geometry and the sphere.
-English, as in the second term, with addition of Goldsmith's Traveler and Deserted Village, read for analysis.-Botany-Gray's Lessons in Botany.
+English, as in the second term, with addition of Goldsmith's Traveler, or an equivalent, read for analysis.
+Botany.-Gray's Lessons in Botany, or an equivalent.